Obasanjo visits Benue, describes killings as shocking, senseless

 “I felt coming to the graveside and laying a wreath will express my sorrow and my sympathy and empathy with the family, the Governor, all the people of the state and indeed, all Nigerians without any exception.
 A Nigerian life lost is loss to all of us.

-Obasanjo, who charged the Nigerian government to seek ways of unraveling the cause of the incessant killings of Nigerians in across the country, stated that the call became necessary so that the country can be free and secure enough for investors to come in.
+He charged the Federal Government to seek ways of unraveling the cause of the incessant killing of Nigerians across the country, stating that the call had become necessary so that the country could be free and secure enough for investors to come in.

-“We cannot talk of a free country, a secure country, a country where we will want development to take place, where we will want to invite investors from outside and from inside and we are suffering this type of senselessness.

-“I do hope that there would be an end to this.
-Gorvernor, please accept my condolence and do not give up trying to work with men and women that have the interest of this state and the interest of Nigeria at heart to find a permanent solution.

-“We must know why it is happening and we must put an end to it, someone must take responsibility to put an end to it.
-We cannot talk of a free, secure country where we will want development to take place and investors to come to be suffering this type of senselessness.

-“Nothing can be worse than what we have seen here; graveside of innocent people who should not have died that have died.
-The living still have hope, but those who have died are gone forever.
+“Nothing can be worse than what we have seen here; graveside of innocent people who should not have died.
+The living still has hope but those who have died are gone forever.
 Those who lost their loved ones, what do we say to them?
 Since I have taken time to come here, I will try to see anything that is worth seeing but finding solution is paramount,” Obasanjo said.

-Terrible situation happening in Nigeria where there is a seating sick president who has traveled virtually all over the world seeking for investors and telling the whole world Nigeria is a better and save place for investment.
-Hahahahahaaaa……. indeed this is laughable.
-A sick president going about collecting loan that runs into N11Trillion just under the space of 3years also, collecting illegal tax from all Nigerian account holders whether you run a savings or current/corporate account every day without atom of conscience and respect yet making noise of recovery of looted funds from public office holders but cannot give account or put up a laudable infrastructures development in road sector, oil and gas sector, housing corporation, industrial sector etc, etc rather make unwarranted request of having ranch colony in every part of Nigeria indirectly seeking way to islamize Nigeria.

-No single security planning in his government telling lies to Nigerians due to his inability to stir the economy around for betterment so tell me why there should not be call for impeachment or do we say National Assembly is compromising leaving the electorate to die voting them into power.
-Can some body from Executive arm, Legislative arm and Judiciary arm of government tell me the meaning of these senseless killing of Nigerians by hired Fulani Herdsmen or is there another constitution the government of Mohammadu Buhari is operating with other than the 1999 so amended constitution being used by the previous government?
-By the way was it mention in the constitution that government should rose up one day and impose to it’s citizenry an illegal tax collection from every body in the country when there is no economic bailout and even if there is it could be stop immediately there is announcement of getting out of economic recessation or do I say there is no responsible lawyers in this country that can challenge the government of APC who bambose themselves into the system and now rule us with military apparatus but could not use same military to stop hired Fulani Herdsmen from killing innocent Nigerians and destroying their farms and farm produce.
-Woe betide Mohammadu Buhari and his governance also, his political party called APC.
+It’s unfortunate that former President Obasanjo shied away from the truth.
+It is very clear that the Fulanis are bent on continuing Othman Dan Fodio’s jihad of 1804.
+They are now using state machinery under Buhari to actualise this.

+Only the Sword decides- nothing on earth will keep the fulani fraudulent criminal sultanate political government with its emirates in this natives territory, nothing on earth will keep the dead fraudulent political name Nigeria in this natives territory.
+Every this territory native life lost in the ongoing Revolution War of the natives under the natives Disintegrated Republics which secures the natives existence and future in 21st century world, is a worthwhile price for Liberation, Freedom in this natives territory under the natives Disintegrated Republics which must be defended with the Sword in the ongoing Revolution War of the natives.
+The enemy has lost the war and must face full conquest in the ongoing Revolution War of the natives.
+The enemy can only destroy the natives properties and run away, but can never build on the natives God given land, can never exist on the natives God given land.
+Only the Sword decides.
+God Is With Us!!!